In this article we will go over how to setup Single Sign-On (SSO):

-- It is recommended the leave 2 Super User Accounts as Recovery Users when enabling SSO to ensure you have a method of logging and disabling SSO in the event SAML encounters errors.
+Note: It is recommended to have at least two Super User Accounts as Recovery Users when enabling SSO to ensure you have a method of logging and disabling SSO in the event SAML encounters errors.

 1. From DUO setup an Identity Provider (IdP) by navigating to the SSO tab (pictured below), and then following Duo's setup instructions on their Duo SSO article

 For our setup we followed the Duo SAML IdP walkthrough with Microsoft Azure AD.

 If you don't have Azure, they offer walkthroughs for Gsuite, and your own SAML IdP setup as well.